 Heat Pipe Thermal Test Rig

-THERMAL SIMULATION AND PROTOTYPES
+THERMAL TESTING AND PROTOTYPES

-Once the design has been simulated and its tolerances cleared for manufacture, a set of prototypes is constructed and tested for their thermal performance.
+Once the design has its tolerances cleared for manufacture, a set of prototypes is constructed and tested for their thermal performance.
 These thermal tests are the final validation before readying the design for mass production, and can be carried out either at Novark’s facilities or at the customer’s desired testing facilities.
 If the thermal performance is not as desired, Novark will quickly and efficiently correct defects and refine the manufacturing process in order to create a final product that exceeds customer expectations.

 Below is a table that shows the thermal performance of some straight sintered-wick heat pipes with no bends and at horizontal orientations to gravity at a variety of dimensions.
 This is only a set of reference data; please contact Novark for a heat pipe design that is suited to your needs.